swissup/swissup.github.io/m2/extensions/navigationpro/use-cases/sidebar-menu.md

  1. Navigate to _Swissup > NavigationPro_ page, and press "Add New Menu".
  2. Fill the [form](/m2/extensions/navigationpro/backend/menu-new/) according to
     your needs and press "Save".
+Do not fill "Replace Top Menu at" option.
  3. That's all.
 Clear Magento's cache and check out the sidebar menu on the category pages.